Authentication

 OIDC Single Sign-On

-RootCX includes a full OIDC Relying Party for integrating with identity providers (Azure AD, Okta, Google Workspace, Auth0, etc.).
+RootCX includes a full OIDC Relying Party for integrating with identity providers (Okta, Azure AD, Google Workspace, Auth0, or any OIDC-compliant provider).

 POST /api/v1/auth/oidc/providers